Projects and Action Plan

 - A Jacksonville Woodlands information kiosk and drinking fountain have been located at the Rich Gulch trailhead.

 - Trail directional and informational signage has been placed at key trail heads and trail intersections.

 - Informational brochures and maps of Jacksonville Woodlands have been published including the Beekman Native Plant Arboretum brochure, the Flowering Plants of the

 - The French Gulch Mining Interpretative Trail and display panel were completed and dedicated.

-- The Beekman Native Plant Arboretum, with its information kiosk and water feature was established adjacent to the historic CC Beekman House highlighting the eight biological habitats of the Siskiyou Mountains.
+- The Beekman Native Plant Arboretum, with its information kiosk, water feature and shelter, was established adjacent to the historic CC Beekman House.